 Jessica Begg, Registered Dietitian, excels at helping others make significant, healthy changes.
 She uses strategies that are reasonable in real life and sustainable over time.
 Described by her clients as their “Food Therapist”, she guides them towards a fearless and natural relationship with food.
 Her specialty is ‘food and mood’ and how to navigate the relationship so that it does not hinder quality of life.

-She has worked in the field of Eating Disorders, since 2006, with both youths and adults, in Vancouver Coastal Health and Fraser Health Eating Disorders Programs and the internationally renowned Community Outreach Partnership Program for the St. Paul’s Eating Disorders Program and private practice.
+She has worked in the field of Eating Disorders, since 2006.
+She has worked with both youths and adults, in the Vancouver Coastal Health Eating Disorders Program for 9 years, the Fraser Health Eating Disorders Program for 2 years and the internationally renowned Community Outreach Partnership Program for Vancouver’s St. Paul’s Hospital Eating Disorders Program for 4 years and private practice throughout this time.

 Jessica has training in cognitive behaviour therapy, dialectical behaviour therapy and family-based therapy or the Maudsley Model for the treatment of eating disorders.
 She has the restricted authorization by the College of Dietitians of Alberta to provide psychonutrition therapy for the treatment of eating disorders.
 Her work with those that struggle with anorexia, bulimia and binge-eating has been helpful in developing unique strategies to make changes in eating as comfortable as possible for all of her clients.